kismetwireless/kismet-docs/howto/win10.md

 With the introduction of the Windows Subsystem for Linux (WSL), it's now possible to run the Kismet server on a Win10 system.

 There is one major caveat:  Kismet will not be able to capture packets from your local Wi-Fi interface.
-You *must* use a remote kismet capture source - this could be a Linux system, or an embedded capture device like a Wi-Fi Pineapple Tetra or another simple OpenWRT or LEDE device.
+You *must* use a remote Kismet capture source - this could be a Linux system, or an embedded capture device like a Wi-Fi Pineapple Tetra or another simple OpenWRT or LEDE device.

 ## Why would I want to do this?